Todays show is for my fellow emotional eaters.

 You might be more motivated by pain or by pleasure however it’s worth having both working to your advantage.

-So far as not taking action, it’s important to realize with health inaction does not allow you to merely stay the same.
+So far as not taking action, it’s important to realise with health inaction does not allow you to merely stay the same.
 Mildly dissatisfied.
 It’ll get worse.
 In 6 months time imagine how your body and life will look if you’re still at the mercy of sugar?

 In 12 months time?